pymeasure/leco-protocol/control_protocol.md

 #### Message composition

 A message consists in two or more frames.
-1. The protocol version.
+1. The protocol version (abbreviated with "V" in examples).
 2. The receiver full name.
 3. The sender full name.
-4. A content header.
+4. A content header (abbreviated with "H" in examples).
 5. Message content: The optional payload, which can be 0 or more frames.